 In this guide, the recommended way has always been to use the explicit macro; this has two main advantages: the first is that you can easily make the call conditional to the actual presence of the macro, keeping backward compatibility with automake versions preceding 1.11; the second is that the call can also change the default behaviour of the Makefiles.

-Indeed, whether you just enable the feature through either AM_SILENT_RULES
+Indeed, whether you just enable the feature through either AM_SILENT_RULES,

-option, or even if you're using
+or the silent-rules option, or even if you're using

 automake 1.13 or later, the default built output will not be